nesscs/NessVMS/README.md

 5. Download & install Nx Witness Media Server & Client.
 6. Download & Set NxWitness Wallpaper

+## Requirements
+You have installed the latest version of Ubuntu LTS 18.04.3 on your VMS Hardware

 ## Installation

 Press Ctrl-Alt-T to launch the system terminal and type in this command: